 This interest is figured at a flat percentage.
 With savings accounts, it is often based on the total amount of money you deposit.
 For example, if you deposit $100 at 2% interest paid semi-annually, you receive $2 twice a year for a total of $4 of interest earned each year.
-You will also see this type of interest calculation used in Certificates of Deposit (CDs) and in bonds.
+You will also see this type of interest calculation used some types of bonds.

 The Surprising Power of Compound Interest

 Few children are intrinsically fascinated by banks and savings.
 However, the simple math and power of compound interest may grab their interest.
-If you want to teach your child how quickly they can double their money without their lifting a finger, have them calculate the answer (with or without your help) using a tool called "The Power of 72."
+If you want to teach your child how quickly they can double their money without their lifting a finger, have them calculate the answer (with or without your help) using a tool called "The Rule of 72."

 - Find the rate at which interest is being earned.
 Let's say it's 6%.

 - Divide 72 by that number (72/6 = 12) and you'll see it will take 12 years to double your money.

 - Begin the exercise by selecting an amount to deposit.
 Between birthday money, personal earnings, and other sources, let's say your 10-year-old has $3,000.

-- Once you multiply 3 X 2, in 12 years, without doing a thing, your child will have doubled their money and have accrued a nice little nest egg of $6,000 by age 22.
+- Once you multiply 3,000 by 2, in 12 years, without doing a thing, your child will have doubled their money and have accrued a nice little nest egg of $6,000 by age 22.

 The Negative Side of Interest

-While your child will no doubt be delighted to hear that he or she can easily earn interest, they'll be less thrilled to hear about the negative impacts of interest they'll owe as adults on money borrowed.
+While your child will no doubt be delighted to hear that they can easily earn interest, they'll be less thrilled to hear about the negative impacts of interest they'll owe as adults on money borrowed.
 Not only will they owe interest (on major purchases such as cars and houses) but they will owe very high interest if they don't pay off their credit card debt monthly.